Six Monkey War Quechquemitl: Life

+Sculpture of Iyadzehe Ñuñuu Dzico Coo Ndodzo on Paseo de la Reforma, Mexico City.

-Six Monkey was born to Lady Nine Wind and Lord Ten Eagle, the rulers of Jaltepec, at some point before 1073.
+Six Monkey was born to ♀ Nine Wind and ♂ Ten Eagle, the rulers of Jaltepec, at some point before 1073.
 She was the oldest surviving child of the family; she had three older brothers, but according to the Codex Selden, all three were sacrificed at Chalcatongo after being defeated in battle.
-During her childhood, Six Monkey appears to have been tutored by a priest known as Lord Ten Lizard.
-Codices also describe Six Monkey as traveling to a location called Skull Temple in 1083, where she consulted the oracle Lady Nine Grass for advice.
+During her childhood, Six Monkey appears to have been tutored by a priest known as ♂ Ten Lizard.
+Codices also describe Six Monkey as traveling to a location called Skull Temple in 1083, where she consulted the oracle ♀ Nine Grass for advice.

-Six Monkey married Lord Eleven Wind, the ruler of Huachino, in 1089.
-She went on to have two children: Lord Four Wind, born in 1092, and Lord One Alligator, born in 1095.
+Six Monkey married ♂ Eleven Wind, the ruler of Huachino, in 1089.
+She went on to have two children: ♂ Four Wind, born in 1092, and ♂ One Alligator, born in 1095.
 After her marriage, Six Monkey aimed to consolidate her power.
-During this period, Six Monkey's ambassadors were insulted by the Lords Six Lizard and Two Alligator, leading her to consult Nine Grass again for assistance and military support.
+During this period, Six Monkey's ambassadors were insulted by ♂ Six Lizard and ♂ Two Alligator, leading her to consult Nine Grass again for assistance and military support.
 Once Nine Grass' support was secured, Six Monkey defeated both lords in battle and burned their towns.
 Two Alligator was subsequently sacrificed at Jaltepec, while Six Lizard was sacrificed at Huachino.
 Six Monkey changed her sobriquet after this victory; previously nicknamed "Serpent Quechquemitl", she instead adopted the name "War Quechquemitl".

-The most significant conflict of Six Monkey's reign was her war against Lord Eight Deer.
+The most significant conflict of Six Monkey's reign was her war against Eight Deer Jaguar Claw.
 Jansen and Perez Jimenez argue that Eight Deer was seeking to stamp out the descendants of his father's first wife; these descendants included Six Monkey's husband, Eleven Wind, thus entangling her in the conflict.
 During this war, Eight Deer conquered Huachino in approximately 1101, and sacrificed both Eleven Wind and Six Monkey in the aftermath of his victory.
 Some contemporary documents about Six Monkey's reign, such as the Codex Selden and Codex Añute, omit mention of her downfall and death.

 Six Monkey's eldest son, Four Wind, survived the conquest of Huachino.
 Four Wind would later go on to marry Eight Deer's daughter, Ten Flower, a marriage that was notable for uniting the royal dynasties of Jaltepec, Huachino, and Tilantongo.
 Four Wind also went on to orchestrate the assassination of Eight Deer in 1115.
 The strife between the families of Six Monkey and Eight Deer was reported in multiple codices, suggesting that Six Monkey's rise and fall was a well-known narrative in the region.